Search Titan CMS

 Creating Campaign names takes some thought and planning.

 Let’s say you offer a monthly webinar, supported by an e-mail blast campaign.
 The first time, you may use a generic Campaign name, “Webinar.”
-This willl show up in the GA Acquisition / Campaigns / All Campaigns report thus:
+This will show up in the GA Acquisition / Campaigns / All Campaigns report thus:

 GA campaign, showing generic campaign name